Cruising Q & A

 What about sculling vs rowing with two oars?

 In my experience the standard Western sculling oar, which is usually just a single normal rowing oar that is twisted in a figure-eight motion off the transom, is noticeably less efficient than the Chinese yuloh (sculling oar).
 I believe a yuloh is more efficient for a long haul in calm waters (if there are any waves the yuloh is difficult to keep on its pin and socket) and is the best option for rowing in confined harbors.
 A sculling oar can propel Atom in a calm at around one knot and her skipper has on occasion kept up that pace for two hours at a time.
-And that's a big effort so don't expect to go far or go fast.
+That's a big effort so don't expect to go far or go fast.
 I would think a pair of conventional wooden or fiberglass Western oars is potentially faster, especially if there is a headwind in situations that would be awkward to sail, and is the best option in choppy waters, but may wear you out sooner because of the constant lifting and swinging of the oars as opposed to the sculling oar which delivers thrust with every swing.
 Normally when you have a chop or waves you also have wind so you don't need to row, but there are times of wave without wind and headwinds in confined areas.

-I've only used a sculling oar on Atom, but would like to experiment with a pair of lightweight fiberglass oars because of the two problems mentioned above - a headwind in a narrow canal or in waves.
+I've only used a sculling oar on Atom, but would encourage others to experiment with a pair of lightweight fiberglass oars because of the two problems mentioned above - a headwind in a narrow canal or in waves.
 Here is a photo of Atom's 16' sculling oar.
 This oar was copied off a Hong Kong sampan which has a slightly different construction from yulohs in other parts of China.
 Roughly, the length of your oar depends on the amount of curve of the particular oar design, height of oar pin above water, your standing chest height above water and distance between pin and inboard end of oar.
 You'll have to work it out yourself, but I can't imagine an oar of less than about 13' being effective on a boat with over 20" of freeboard aft.
-Keep in mind you'll want about 3 feet of the blade immersed.
+Keep in mind you'll want about three feet of the blade immersed.
 You can find more on sculling oars on the Links page.

 How can I get started cruising?

 I often am asked this question and it's impossible to give one set of guidelines helpful for everyone.
 People want to know: What type or size boat do I need?
 How do I learn to sail?
 What does cruising cost?
 What equipment should I have? and so on.
-If you've read much on this site you'll already know that I stand outside the mainstream on most of these issues and you'll have to view my advice as opinion based on my own cruising style which has slowly evolved and will continue to evolve.
-In other words, I've been known to change my mind.
+If you've read much on this site you'll already know that I stand outside the mainstream on most of these issues and you'll have to view my advice as opinion based on my own cruising style which has slowly evolved and continues to evolve.
+In other words, I've been known to change my mind!
 And let neither of us forget that my dream is not necessarily your dream.
-I'm no more comfortable being a leader than I am a follower, so I encourage people to go their own way.
+I'm no more interested in being a leader than I am a follower, so I encourage people to go their own way.
 That said, I'm pleased to share my experience with a sympathetic soul.
 Before giving you any advice, first I'd want to ask you some questions:

 What is your goal?
 To sail around the world alone?
 To gunkhole with a family of five on short coastal cruises?
 Are you retired with health concerns or a young couple wanting to spend a year cruising the Caribbean or two years in the Pacific? - You may have a specific goal in mind, or more likely, you think you want to cruise "as long as it's fun" as you often hear people say.
 Well, there's plenty of fun, but the bad news is that it's certainly not all fun.
 If you don't expect to have considerable obstacles to overcome and frequent physical discomfort, annoyance and unpredictable challenges ahead, you may as well declare it "not fun" and forget about making anything but the briefest of forays afloat.
 Know your goals and then you can prepare to make it happen.